lorbichara/P4P/a1/README.txt

 The output is displayed as a label indicating the measurement, and the value.

-To compile the code, uncompress/untar the .tar.gz file, and inside that directory use the "make" command.
+To compile the code, uncompress/untar the .tar.gz file using the command: tar xvf a1.tar.gz Inside that directory execute the command: make
 This will create an executable called "executable" linking to the required libraries and using the options.
 To execute, run the following command: ./executable